ldtteam/MinecoloniesWiki/source/misc/troubleshooting.md

 # Troubleshooting

-## Before we start:
+## Before you start:
-  Please always check if updates for [MineColonies](https://www.curseforge.com/minecraft/mc-mods/minecolonies/files/all) and [Structurize](https://www.curseforge.com/minecraft/mc-mods/structurize/files/all) are available and upgrade to the latest alpha if you are not running the latest.
+  Always check if updates for [MineColonies](https://www.curseforge.com/minecraft/mc-mods/minecolonies/files/all) and [Structurize](https://www.curseforge.com/minecraft/mc-mods/structurize/files/all) are available and upgrade to the latest alpha if you are not running the latest.
   (Please note that alpha does not mean it's unstable, it just means it's a minor release.)